Erica Schwartz (politician): Political positions

 Schwartz focused her campaign on local issues and economic concerns, avoiding national issues when possible.
 She said she ran for office after seeing Minnesotans' pain at the gas pump and grocery store while working at Nicollet Mart and vowed to fight for constituents' needs.

 She supports lowering taxes on Social Security, saying, "while some politicians see it fit to build a $730 million palace for politicians, I promise to be a strong voice for permanent tax relief at the Capitol, including the complete elimination of the tax on your hard-earned Social Security benefit."

 In addition to her plans to lower taxes, Schwartz iterated her support for loosening state regulations on local schools, small businesses, and farmers.

 Personal life

-Schwartz and her husband, Kevin, reside in Nicollet, Minnesota.
+Schwartz and her husband, Kevin, live in Nicollet, Minnesota.
 They have three children from previous relationships.
 They manage Nicollet Mart, a gas station and convenience store.